 RE: Gaarde-Morton Junior Faculty Award for Course Development

 Through the generosity of Richard A. “Joe” Morton (’50) and Joy Gaarde-Morton (’80 Honorary Alumna), Cornell College is pleased to announce the eleventh year of the competition for the Gaarde-Morton Junior Faculty Award for Course Development.
 This award was established in honor of the many Cornell College faculty who have effectively inspired, advised, encouraged, and fostered a love of learning in Cornell students over the years.
 The award is intended to acknowledge the effort that goes into the creation of innovative, challenging and interesting classes and the value of a committed teaching faculty to the life of the College.

-The Gaarde-Morton Junior Faculty Award is made annually to a tenure-track faculty member in his or her first four years at the College (that is, fourth-year faculty are eligible to apply for the award, which will be conferred in the following, fifth, year).
+The Gaarde-Morton Junior Faculty Award is made annually to a tenure-track faculty member in his or her first four years at the College.
 The award is intended to assist in the development or substantial revision of a course the award winner intends to teach within the following two years.
 The course-development project should be substantive; it should culminate in the creation of a detailed syllabus and related materials.
 Development of online courses or technology-based learning enhancements to current courses will be considered for this grant.
 Faculty proposing a new course should communicate with their departmental colleagues prior to the submission of a proposal.

 The Faculty Development Advisory Committee will evaluate the applications and make recommendations to the Dean.